What Investors Miss in University-Originated Hard-Tech Startups

 Decision Brief

-University-originated hard-tech startups often begin with real invention.
-The science may be impressive.
-The publications may be credible.
-The professor or student founder may know the mechanism deeply.
+Many university-originated hard-tech startups begin with real technical substance.
+The research can be strong.
+The invention can be novel.
+The founder may understand the mechanism deeply.

 TIGRE lens

-TIGRE pressure-tests whether the startup has crossed from invention into company formation logic.
-The goal is not to dilute the technical substance.
-The goal is to make it fundable, manufacturable, and sellable.
+TIGRE tests whether the startup has crossed from invention logic into company logic.
+The goal is not to make the science smaller.
+The goal is to make the first commitment defensible.

 Get TIGRE Decision Briefs